10 Tips for College Success

 Become a successful Billiken: Advice for your first year at SLU.

-SLU's convocation is a fixture of Welcome Week and along with an introduction to the freshman class offers tips for college success from current students and University leaders.
+SLU's convocation is a fixture of Welcome Week and offers tips for college success from current students and University leaders.
 Here are some of our favorites:

 Eat right.
 Drink moderately.
 Exercise.
 Get enough sleep ...
 Most of you are on your own for the first time.
 Don't use your independence to eat junk food, or to be a couch potato, or to turn into a zombie.

-If you remember to laugh — especially about yourselves - you will arrive at your college graduation with a grounded perspective, an abundance of coping skills, and an appreciation for the joy that is all around us.
-So, don't take yourselves so seriously.
+If you remember to laugh — especially about yourself — you will arrive at your college graduation with a grounded perspective, an abundance of coping skills and an appreciation for the joy that is all around us.
+So, don't take yourself too seriously.

 Now that you are beyond school bells and curfews, please make choices that do not embarrass yourself or, even worse, your family.
 Avoid unnecessary risks and unwise behaviors.
 One night's bad judgment could wipe out your future.
 So use common sense and make wise choices.
 And know that it's OK to say "no."